 1. File a petition in probate court and give notice to heirs and beneficiaries.

 2. Following appointment by the court, the executor must give notice to all known creditors of the estate and take an inventory of the estate property.

 3. All estate and funeral expenses, debts, and taxes must be paid from the estate.

 4. Legal title in property is transferred according to the will or under the laws of intestacy (if the deceased did not have a will).

-Our initial exploratory consultations are completely free of charge and intended to equip you to make the best decision for you, your family and your business.
+Our initial exploratory consultations are completely free of charge.
+They’re intended to equip you to make the best decision for you, your family, and your business— there’s no obligation.

 Are you ready to get started?
 Call 614-641-7399 or fill out the form to request your free consultation with our law office and take the first step towards navigating probate.